50 Business tips for pro photographers

 I’ve collected together these ‘business tips’ and advice based on my own experiences and observations of what some other photographers think are good ideas

-Note – Do read the section at the end, as to why they are really tips for my competitors!
+Note – These are tips for my competitors!

 - It’s really only about the photos – great photos are what will sustain your business as a working photographer.